Yangzhou: Rail

 Until 2004, Yangzhou was not served by passenger rail.
 Yangzhou Railway Station began construction in 2003 and was completed a year later.
 It is located on the western outskirts of the city, and is a major station on the Nanjing–Qidong railway, and provides direct passenger service to the provincial capital as well as a number of major cities to the west, north, and south (such as Xi'an, Wuhan, and Guangzhou), including an overnight Z-series express train to Beijing.
 Later, frequent high-speed (D-series) service has been introduced on this line as well.

-In 2020, the new Yangzhoudong Railway Station came into service along with Lianyungang-Zhenjiang High-Speed Railway, an important high-speed railway running through the eastern part of the city that connects Southern and Northern Jiangsu with a design speed of 250 km/h.
-The railway connects Yangzhou to many major cities in the country using high-speed trains.
-The fastest direct train to Shanghai takes only 1 hour 19 minutes.
+On 11 December 2020, Yangzhou East railway station entered service when the Lianyungang–Zhenjiang high-speed railway opened in full.
+The line, designed for speeds of 250 km/h, connects southern and northern Jiangsu.

 A new railway with a design speed of 350 km/h, Shanghai-Nanjing-Hefei High-Speed Railway, is also under construction.
 It is expected to run through the major existing railway station, Yangzhoudong Railway Station.

 Major passenger railway stations in Yangzhou: